 a Free and Reduced Application and an Information Release Form must be

 completed each year.
-Although the USDA has recently made Free meals
+Although the USDA has made Free meals

-completed in order to have other fees waived.**
+completed in order to have applicable school fees waived.**

 The online Free and Reduced application for

 Please go to the Free and Reduced page